vibhatha/nexoan/DEVELOPMENT.md

 - **Test health checks manually**: Use `docker exec` to run health check commands directly
 - **Consider service dependencies**: Ensure dependent services are healthy before starting

-### Using CRUD API services via Ballerina
+### Using Core API services via Ballerina

-When using any CRUD services such as `ReadEntity`, `UpdateEntity` etc via Ballerina (for example in the query api or update api layer) pay special attention to the name field in Entity objects.
+When using any Core API such as `ReadEntity`, `UpdateEntity` etc via Ballerina (for example in the query api or ingestion api layer) pay special attention to the name field in Entity objects.

 The name field is a TimeBasedValue of the following structure: